Sand dunes

 During a storm

-Waves erode the beach and dune, leaving a steep dune face.
+Waves erode the beach and dunes, leaving a steep dune face.
 A bar is created as eroded sand settles offshore in the surf zone.

 Sand is transported back onshore and rebuilds the beach.
-Dune vegetation grows seaward down the eroded dune face.
+Dune vegetation starts to grow seaward down the eroded dune face.

 Sand blown landward from the beach is trapped by dune vegetation, gradually repairing and rebuilding the dune.